Current Legislation 2023-2024

 The main point of this bill is to offer the donors a private alternative scholarship, rather than the one that the state runs.
 A bunch of private scholarship providers were shut down when Exceptional SC was established, so this is an effort to re-establish those private scholarship providers.

-Similar H. 3422 Referred to Committee on Ways and Means 1/10/2023
+Referred to Ways and Means Committee: 1/10/2023

-Education Scholarship Accounts: S. 39 (Oppose/Monitor)
+Education Scholarship Accounts: S. 39 (Clarify/Monitor) PASSED & SIGNED

 This bill would provide ESAs to eligible students currently enrolled in public schools.
 Eligible applicants include children from low-income, military or foster families, children with specific special needs and children who are homeless.
-With an ESA, parents can direct the state’s portion of education funding for their child into school tuition, books, therapies and services of their choice.
+With an ESA, parents can direct the state’s portion of education funding for their child into private school tuition, books, therapies and services of their choice.

 It does not affect current homeschool law (even expressly excludes ESA participants from utilizing current homeschool options).
 ESA participants will be accountable to the Education Oversight Committee for standards of education and approved funds.
 Individuals and programs may apply as providers to offer services for ESA participants.